LeonChen7/mesa_example_rumormill/README.md

 **agent.py** - Defines the Person agent
 - `knows_rumor`: Whether agent knows the rumor
-- `times_heard`: How many times agent heard it
+- `times_heard`: Total cumulative times agent has heard the rumor
+- `times_heard_this_step`: Times agent heard the rumor in current step
+- `newly_learned`: Flag for agents who just learned the rumor (never heard before)
 - `step()`: Tell a random neighbor if you know the rumor

 **model.py** - Defines the RumorMillModel
 - Creates grid and agents
 - Runs the simulation steps
-- Collects data (percentage knowing rumor, average times heard, percentage of new people hearing the rumor)
+- Collects three metrics:
+  - `Percentage_Knowing_Rumor`: Percentage of all agents who know the rumor
+  - `Times_Heard_Rumor_Per_Step`: Total times rumor was heard this step (whether learned or not)
+  - `New_People_Knowing_Rumor`: Percentage of new learners this step (people who never heard it before)

 **app.py** - Visualization interface
-- Grid display with color-coded agents
+- Grid display with color-coded agents (red = knows, blue = doesn't know)
 - Interactive parameter controls
-- Real-time charts
+- Real-time charts tracking rumor spread and new learners

 ## Running Programmatically